garciart/flask-demo/blue/README.md

 ## Stages

 1. `app` - Default application with all functionality.
-2. `v01` - An example of a basic Flask application that uses a package and application factory.
+2. `v01` - A basic Flask application that uses a package and application factory.
-3. `v01a` - An example of unit testing a Flask application.
+3. `v02` - Unit test a Flask application.
-4. `v02` - An example of passing and using different configuration options with a Flask application.
+4. `v03` - Use different environment, Flask, and application configuration options.
-5. `v03` - An example of a Flask application that incorporates logging and input validation.
+5. `v04` - Add logging and input validation.
-6. `v04` - An example of a Flask application that incorporates templates.
+6. `v05` - Use templates.
-7. `v05` - An example of a Flask application that incorporates blueprints.
+7. `v06` - Use blueprints.
-8. `v06` - An example of a Flask application that incorporates a database.
+8. `v07` - Add a database.
-9. `v07` - An example of a Flask application that incorporates a one-to-many database table relationship.
+9. `v08` - Use a one-to-many database table relationship.

 -----